bmaitho/python-p3-v2-final-project-template/README.md

 ## Debug
 The debug.py file can be used to interactively test the models and functions without going through the CLI.
 This is helpful for development and debugging.
+## Helpers
+The helpers.py file contains functions that are called by the CLI to perform various operations on the database, such as listing all artists, finding an artist by name, creating a new song, etc.

 ## Conclusion
 This project showcases a CLI application with an ORM in Python.Demonstarting how to organize code for user interaction, data persistence, and business logic in a clean and modular way.

+## Dependency
+* Python Standard Libraries: Used for CLI interface, datetime handling, and basic input/output operations.
+## Technologies Used
+* Python: The app is built using the Python library.
+## Contributing
+Contributions to NGOMA are welcome!
+If you'd like to contribute:

+ * Fork the repository.
+ * Create your feature branch (git checkout -b feature/YourFeature)
+ * Commit your changes (git commit -am 'Add some feature').
+ * Push to the branch (git push origin feature/YourFeature).
+ * Create a new Pull Request.
+Please ensure your code follows the project's coding style and includes appropriate documentation.

+## Contact
+For any support or inquiries, please contact Brian Maitho at bmaitho@gmail.com
+## License
+This project is licensed under the MIT License.

+## Feedback
+If you have any feedback or suggestions for improvement, please feel free to contact me.
+I'd love to hear from you!

 Happy coding !!!!!